hemanthi1234/Logistics-Problem/README.md

 4. **Alternative Resources**:
    - In addition to in-house support vehicles, alternative resources such as private suppliers, private transportation, logistics support, and lending from nearby posts can be utilized.

+### Request Handling

+- Requests from outposts come with an assumed 5-day cushion period to allow for optimization of delivery with available resources.
+- Certain requests may be more critical, such as those for medicines, fuel, or food, necessitating priority resolution.